Abstract graphic representing QA and Testing.

 Visor

 • Overview: Visor is a spreadsheet-inspired workspace that lets you share data with users that aren’t heavy Jira users.
-It gives you the ability to share with contractors or teammates in your org (and get their input) without messing with your Jira setup.
+It gives you the ability to share with other teams or teammates in your org that may not use Jira (or who you don’t want messing with your Jira setup).
 Whether you’re hosting bug bashes or giving updates to Customer Success, Visor sets your QA team up for success and allows them to communicate more effectively.

 • Features: